bitnami/charts/bitnami/postgresql/README.md

 TLS support can be enabled in the chart by specifying the `tls.` parameters while creating a release.
 The following parameters should be configured to properly enable the TLS support in the chart:

 - `tls.enabled`: Enable TLS support.
 Defaults to `false`
 - `tls.certificatesSecret`: Name of an existing secret that contains the certificates.
-Alternatively, you can place your `*.crt`, `*.key` and `*.crl` files under the `files/certs` path to create a new secret out of them.
 No defaults.
 - `tls.certFilename`: Certificate filename.
 No defaults.
 - `tls.certKeyFilename`: Certificate key filename.
 No defaults.